 This category is for items that the employees use frequently.
 The employees keep them within reach so that minimum time is needed to procure them.
 We return these items to the target area for the employees’ use.

 To this category, we relegate items whose usefulness we are unsure of.
 These items belong to the “red tag area”.
-Often, a physical red tag is attached to them to identify these tools and items that’s usefulness is being assessed.
+Often, a physical red tag is attached to them to identify these tools and items whose usefulness is being assessed.

 For example, for an assembly line that manufactures and delivers pizza, a week’s time would suffice as they would have completed hundreds of deliveries by that time to make an accurate assessment of the usefulness of each item in the “Observe” category.